laravel-doctrine/docs/orm/entity-manager.md

 ### Persisting

 By passing the entity through the `persist` method of the EntityManager, that entity becomes MANAGED, which means that its persistence is from now on managed by an EntityManager.
-As a result the persistent state of such an entity will subsequently be properly synchronised with the database when `EntityManager#flush()` is invoked.
+As a result the persistent state of such an entity will subsequently be properly synchronised with the database when `EntityManager::flush()` is invoked.

 > Note: `persist()` doesn't do any `INSERT` queries.